americanexpress/synapse/data/synapse-data-mssql/README.md

 ## Description

-- This is the synapse Microsoft SQL abstraction framework used whenever the re is a need to connect to Microsoft SQL database.
+- This is the synapse Microsoft SQL abstraction framework used whenever there is a need to connect to Microsoft SQL database.
 It provides several out-of-the-box functionalities like:

     - Connection to Microsoft SQL database through r2dbc-mssql and configurable